Foyer Culturel de Goma: Piano

 The piano course introduces students to the instrument's various components, such as the keyboard and keys.
 The curriculum includes exercises for finger movements, mastering scales, modes, harmony, rhythmic improvisation, and an introduction to reading musical notes in both treble and bass clefs.
 The course is divided into beginner and advanced levels, with a focus on allowing students to progress toward composing their own music.

 Dance

-The dance program at the Foyer Cultural de Goma encompasses traditional African dance, contemporary styles, Afro-dance, and Congolese ndombolo.
+The dance program encompasses traditional African dance, contemporary styles, Afro-dance, and Congolese ndombolo.
 Students are categorized into beginner, advanced, and professional levels.
 The course emphasizes regional traditional dances, particularly from North Kivu's twelve ethnic groups, as well as modern and creative dance forms.

-Vocal Performance
+Vocal performance

 The vocal performance course is structured into two groups.
 Beginners are introduced to their voice as an instrument and learn basic vocal techniques.
 Advanced students dive deeper into vocal techniques, stage performance, and music theory.
-To further enhance learning, a choir is created where students work on a variety of gospel and popular music repertoires, allowing them to assess their progress.
+To further enhance learning, a choir is created where students work on a variety of gospel and popular music repertoires, which allows them to assess their progress.